 What is a Hard Fork?

-As a point of reference, two of the more notable Hard Forks were the August 1, 2017, Bitcoin split into bitcoin (BTC) and bitcoin cash (BCH), and the 2016 Ethereum blockchain’s Hard Fork in response to a hacking attack.
+As a point of reference, two of the more notable Hard Forks were on August 1, 2017, Bitcoin split into bitcoin (BTC) and bitcoin cash (BCH), and the 2016 Ethereum blockchain’s Hard Fork in response to a hacking attack.

 A Hard Fork results from a “change to the software of the digital currency that creates two separate versions of the blockchain with a shared history.”
 Id.
 The original owner of the cryptocurrency still maintains its interest in the original cryptocurrency, but also gains a right to the “forked” coin.
 A Hard Fork is distinct from a “soft fork,” which involves changes to the relevant blockchain that do not involve splitting or branching the blockchain.